-Hi, this is Mike Dunfee with The Mike Dunfee Group and when people ask me why should they use us to represent them at the AQUA, it's a pretty simple answer for them.
+When people ask why should they use us to represent them at the AQUA, it's a pretty simple answer for them.
 Nobody knows the AQUA better than the Mike Dunfee Group.
 And we like it that way.
 We have focused intensely on being the absolute best choice for all of your real estate needs here at the AQUA.
 We've sold over 200 units here and growing.
 Our reputation means a lot here and we want to translate that to you to make sure you're getting the best real estate experience possible.

-We manage 50 or so units here and have for years so we know how to fix anything that breaks, we have all the insurances in place, we have all the vendors, we know the community, we know the type of person who buys here, we know the market, we know specifically many of the people here, and the people who work here.
-In fact, we even have AQUALB.com as part of our website so you can go to the website, email info@MikeDunfeeGroup.com or call (562) 493-1400.
-We'd be happy to talk to you or help you at the AQUA.
+We manage 50 or so units here and have for years, so we know how to fix anything that breaks, we have all the insurances in place, we have all the vendors, we know the community, we know the type of person who buys here, we know the market, we know specifically many of the people here, and the people who work here.
+We'd be happy to talk to you or help you at the AQUA!

 Floor plans are scale drawings that show the relationship between spaces, rooms, and physical features as viewed from above.
 They assist people in visualizing how they will move through a home.
 Floor plans also make it easier for individuals to check if the rooms are suitable for their intended purpose.
 Essentially, floor plans are simple diagrams that show room-by-room layouts in addition to providing a conceptual starting point for designers and possible tenants.